ballardinimarta/probelist_sweden/readme.md

 $ python3 location/get_missing.py
 ```
 if you only want to see the output i have a txt file with the output from 23/4-2020 called <b>missinglist.txt</b>you can find it at [location/output](https://github.com/ballardinimarta/probelist_sweden/tree/master/location/output)

-## map.py
-If you like graphics and want to se a map of sweden, with the municipalities with probes highlighted you can either look at the link to the visualisation of my html-file https://ballardinimarta.github.io/probelist_sweden/map.html

-or run the code locally, either just open the map.html file in your browser locally.